 It saddens me to discover insightful, relevant and unique content pieces with lackluster shares, tweets, and +1’s.
 I suppose after writing content, some authors may not have the stamina to execute strategic marketing tactics to acquire more views.
 This simply is unfortunate.
 If the content piece is about emerging media, it could be outdated and irrelevant within months.
 Therefore, it is extremely important to strike while the iron is hot.
 Get your content out to the masses and enhance your engagement.

-Marketing your content does not merely consist of paying for only advertising or implementing SEO tactics.
+Marketing your content does not merely consist of only paying for advertising or implementing SEO tactics.
 Here are some examples to get potential consumers more familiar with you and your offerings.

 1. Create 2 minute videos about your content.